 Provide a name and click OK.
 In this tutorial, we’ve used the name Timer.

 You can choose the font, size, color, and style of the timer text, allowing personalized aesthetics that match your stream's theme.
-You can also adjust background colors or add gradients, which can help make the timer stand out against your stream’s visuals.
+You can also adjust background colors or add gradients, which can help make the timer enhance the visual appeal of your live stream.
 After customizing various aspects of the OBS countdown timer, click OK.

 Select Tools from the menu bar and then Scripts from the dropdown menu.